jzanetti/GradABM_ESR/doc/intro.rst

 Software structure overview
 **********
 There are mainly five components in **JUNE-NZ**:

-- cli_input: Taking sythentic population, and the observed number of cases (the target for the learning process), and turn them to the format that can be easily consumed by the system.
+- `cli_input`: Responsible for taking synthetic population data and the observed number of cases (the target for the learning process) and converting them into a format that can be easily consumed by the system.

-- cli_train: Model training and producing the trained model parameters for prediction.
+- `cli_train`: Handles model training and produces the trained model parameters for prediction.

-- cli_agents: Creating a single (or a cluster of) agent(s) as the initial infectee for prediction.
+- `cli_agents`: In charge of creating a single (or a cluster of) agent(s) as the initial infectee for prediction.

-- cli_predict:
+- `cli_predict`: Generates predictions.

+- `cli_vis`: Provides visualization from the prediction.

+The